axonivy-market/approval-decision-utils/approval-decision-utils-product/README.md

 #### Provide bean for the UI Component `ApprovalDecision`

-Create a managed bean extends `AbstractApprovalDecisionBean`.
+Create a bean class extends `AbstractApprovalDecisionBean` with constructor parameters: histories, decisions, confirmations.

-The enum `ApprovalDecisionOption` to obtain decision options.
-If you prefer to use your own enum as options for decision, override the managed bean methods `getDecisionLabel(String decisionName)`, `List<Enum<?>> getDecisions()`.
+There are a pre-defined enum `ApprovalDecisionOption` (values: APPROVAL, REJECT) can be used as decisions of the bean.

+For example:

+	public class SimpleApprovalBean extends AbstractApprovalDecisionBean<ApprovalHistory, Long> {

+		private static final long serialVersionUID = 1L;

+		public SimpleApprovalBean() {
+			super(null, List.of(ApprovalDecisionOption.values()), null);
+		}

+		@Override
+		protected Class<ApprovalHistory> getApprovalHistoryType() {
+			return ApprovalHistory.class;
+		}
+	}

+In case of using your own enum, please override the bean method `getDecisionLabel(String decisionName)`,  where the decisionName is value string of your custom enum.

+In the Demo, the bean `TicketApprovalDecisionBean` uses decision options from the enum `TicketProcessApprovalDecision`.

 ### The UI component
      <ic:com.axonivy.utils.approvaldecision.ApprovalDecision